 Zentangle Art for Kids

 When feeling overwhelmed, have you ever found yourself doodling?
 Aimlessly doodling can be quite meditative and beneficial to our minds.
 I’m always looking for new coping strategies to teach my kids.
 Creative and independent ways that they can cope with stress and the feeling of being overwhelmed.
 A few weeks ago I introduced the art of zentangles to my tween daughters.
 We have only scratched the surface, but we have discovered that zentangle for kids is an easily accessible, meditative activity.

 Okay, what is a zentangle?
 Originally I thought that a zentangle was just doodling…I was wrong.
 The zentangle method is a trademarked process based on a theory developed by founders Rick Roberts and Maria Thomas.
-You have undoubtedly seen this patterning artform before, it has become incredibly popular.
-It is based on using a 3 1/2 inch square of heavy stock paper and a black fine marker and various patterns that turn into a creative piece of art.
+You have undoubtedly seen this patterning art form before, it has become incredibly popular.
+“ZEN” means calm and “TANGLE” means a collection of overlapping patterns.
+ZENTANGLE is the bringing together of the calm and the pattern.
+It was originally based on using a 3 1/2 inch square of heavy stock paper and a black fine marker and various patterns that turn into a creative piece of art.
 We didn’t follow the exact Zentangle method, but we had a lot of fun experimenting.

-Some patterns were simple – waves, zig zags or dots.
+Some of the zentangle patterns were simple – waves, zig-zags or dots.
 Some patterns were more intricate – radiating circles, basket weaving.
 There are an endless number of possible patterns to draw.
-It took us about 15 minutes to complete one square.
+It took my daughter about 15 minutes to complete one square.
 15 minutes sitting and drawing.
 Emptying our minds and letting our creativity flow.

 Do you doodle?
 Have you ever tried to zentangle before?